stevector/d8trainingtheme/README.md

 * Create the test environment.
 * Create the live environment.

-Once everyone has gotten this far each attendee is encouraged to work independently to explore areas of the Pantheon workflow.
+Once everyone has gotten this far, each attendee is encouraged to work independently to explore areas of the Pantheon workflow.
 If you are uncertain of what to do next, try any of the following:

 * Add more modules.
 * Add twig files to the example theme that override Bartik.